Lewis Dark: Bishop's Stortford

 On 8 June 2018, it was announced that Dark had joined Isthmian League Premier Division club Bishop's Stortford.
 He made 10 appearances and scored one goal before departing Woodside Park on 12 October 2018.

 Return to Maldon & Tiptree

 In mid-October 2018, Dark returned to Isthmian League North Division club Maldon & Tiptree on a contract until the end of the 2018–19 season.
 He made 24 appearances and helped the club to the 2019 Isthmian League North Division play-off Final, in which the Jammers were defeated on penalties by Heybridge Swifts.
 Dark left the club at the end of the season.

 Grays Athletic (third spell)

 On 4 June 2019, Dark returned to Isthmian League North Division club Grays Athletic for the third time and was announced as club captain.
 He made 41 appearances during the COVID-19-affected 2019–20 and 2020–21 seasons and 18 during 2021–22.
+Following his appointment as manager in April 2022, Dark stepped back from his playing role.
+A shortage of numbers saw him name himself as a substitute for a league match versus Lowestoft Town on 18 March 2023 and he remained unused during the 2–1 victory.

 Managerial career

 On 25 April 2022, Dark was appointed manager of Isthmian League North Division club Grays Athletic.
+He presided over a 2022–23 season which ended with defeat in the North Division play-off semi-finals.
+He also guided the team to the final of the Essex Thame-Side Trophy, which was lost 3–2 to Bowers & Pitsea.
+Dark's resignation from the role was announced on 1 May 2023.